3MFConsortium/spec_displacement/3MF Displacement Extension.md

 The final shape MUST be resolved by applying the *Fill Rule* as defined in the 3MF core specification ([4.1.1 Fill Rule](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#411-fill-rule)).

-For efficient displacment maps the producer SHOULD not generate self-intersecting displaced shapes, since this MAY cause overhead in the consumer.
+For efficient displacement maps the producer SHOULD not generate self-intersecting displaced shapes, since this MAY cause overhead in the consumer.

 ## 5.2 Adjacent Triangles